googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 an admin operation listing top-level resources, to demonstrate how to use the API.

+Also edit the tests so this new quickstart receives the right command-line arguments in the CI builds.

+- `google/cloud/${library}/CMakeLists.txt`

 ## Update the README files

 The following files probably need some light copy-editing to read less like they